 THE UAG ACADEMIC EXPERIENCE

-Our Fall 2020 is designed for online accessibility.
+Our Spring 2021 is designed for online accessibility.
 The faculty is prepared to deliver inclusive, high quality and engaging course content regardless of the format.
 This summer, faculty and students have engaged in discussions to learn from each other and to improve the virtual learning experience for the fall.
 Additionally, faculty are working closely with their colleges and including academic innovation to create distinctive and meaningful experiential learning activities.
 Our goal is to ensure widespread access to a high-quality academic experience for all students regardless of the unpredictable circumstances that lie ahead.

 Courses will be online primarily